alperengormez/alperengormez.github.io/_posts/2024-11-07-my-thesis-narrated.md

 Our weight initialization technique has ties to the telecommunications domain, specifically, to the problem of optimal detection for the vector AWGN channel.

 The vector AWGN channel can be modeled as $r = s_m + n$.
 Each term is an $N$-dimensional vector.
 There is a sender, which can send $M$ different messages to the receiver through the AWGN channel.
 The channel adds the noise.
-The noise components are IID Gaussian with 0 mean and $\frac{N_0}{2}$ variance.
+The noise components are IID Gaussian with zero mean and $\frac{N_0}{2}$ variance.
 The goal for the receiver is to minimize the probability of error.

 Using Bayes rule and clever mathematical tricks, when we expand the problem formulation step by step, we end up with the expression shown below.
 Notice how it resembles the operation of a linear layer: A matrix multiplication of weights and the input, plus the bias.